Section 3: Floods

 Floods occur regularly along North Dakota’s rivers.
 Flooding has some long-term value for the soil and plants, but since humans took up permanent homes, farms, and businesses in northern Dakota Territory, floods have been less welcome.
 They are considered to be a geologic hazard.

 The Red River floods often, about one out of every three years.
 The problem with the Red River is that it runs north into colder temperatures.
-(See Image 13) As snow melt runs off and the river thaws in the southern end (the source of the river), the water cannot flow to its mouth until the river thaws at the northern end.
+(See Image 13) As snow melts and runs into the river, and river ice thaws in the southern end (the source of the river), the water cannot flow to its mouth until the river thaws at the northern end.
 Ice forces the river out of its banks until warmer weather allows the river to carry off the snow melt.
 Flooding on the Red River generally occurs in late March and April.
 Occasionally, a heavy summer rain will bring some local flooding to the Red River Valley.
 Flooding usually occurs along rivers, but in the flat Red River Valley, overland flooding can occur with snow melt or with a very heavy summer rain.

 The Missouri River also has a long history of flooding.
 The Mandans, Hidatsas, and Arikaras who lived along the Missouri and its tributaries usually built their winter homes on the lowlands near the river.
 Here they had access to timber and shelter from the wind.
 In the spring, they moved to their permanent earthlodges up on the plateau.
 Spring floods often damaged their winter homes, but the moisture the river left behind watered the gardens on the floodplain.

-The city of Bismarck was built on the high banks above the flood level.
+Flooding on the Missouri River usually occurs in June because the water flows from the Rocky Mountain snow packs in Montana.
+(See Image 14) People who live on the Missouri River call this the “June Rise.”
+It takes a few months of warm weather and a few weeks of river flow time for mountain snow meltwater to reach North Dakota’s cities.
+The business and residential center of the city of Bismarck was built on the high banks of the river above the flood level.
 However, people who could not afford to pay for city lots often built houses on the less expensive land on the river’s edge.
 They sometimes lost their homes to flooding.
-Flooding on the Missouri River usually occurs in June because the water flows from the Rocky Mountain snow packs in Montana.
-(See Image 14) People who live on the Missouri River call this the “June Rise.”
-It takes a few months of warm weather and a few weeks of river flow time for mountain snow melt to reach North Dakota’s cities.

 The severity of river floods depends on several factors.
 The water content of the soil, the quantity and moisture level of the winter snow, and the thickness of the ice are just a few of the factors that determine how bad a flood will be.